How Many People Work Doubles? A Look at the World’s Most Exhausted Workforce

 What It Does to the Body

-Digestive Issues: Irregular meals, rushed eating, and stress affect gut health.
+Don’t even get me started on the tummy aches.
+Irregular meals, rushed eating, and stress affect gut health.

 What It Does to the Mind

 Working doubles doesn’t just tire your body, it starts to blur your identity.
-You become a function.
-A worker.
-A name on a schedule.
-And some days, you forget who you were before the shift started.
+You become a function, a worker, a name on a schedule, and some days, you forget who you were before the shift started.

 Pure Epsom Salt Soaking Solution – Lavender Scent